PeterDigger/windowsAMEupdater/README.md

 *This script has been intended to help reduce user's time not to expect the full automation  of installation of Windows Update.* ***Please use it at your own risk.***

-If there's any feedback do post the issues in .
+If there's any feedback/problems do post the issues!
 Thank you!

 Remark: * - subject will be changed